Sourced Advocate Composite Persona Architecture

 Not AI Persona Design

 Entertainment personas are evaluated by vibe.
-SACPA evaluation is dimensional, rubric-based, scored, and grounded in the ethical commitments of a real practitioner community with documented positions.
+SACPA evaluation is dimensional, rubric-based, and grounded in the ethical commitments of a real practitioner community with documented positions.
 The difference: a legal deposition versus an actor playing a lawyer.

 Not Benchmark Evaluation